jbrown307/jbrown307.github.io/_posts/2025-10-02-in-the-spirt-of-the-season-....md

 ---
 layout: post
 title: "In the Spirt of the Season..."
 date: 2025-10-02-14:15
-categories: artificial intelligence
+categories: artificial-intelligence
 tags: story comparision spooky
+permalink: /:categories/:title/
 ---

+# In the Spirt of the Season...
 Why not have a good old fashioned spook off between OpenAIs ChatGPT and Proton's Luma's chat bots?

 <i>Here's a scary story brought to you by none other than ChatGPT!</i>